homecms/homecms/README.md

 ## Contributing

-If you want contribute to Home CMS, whether that's working on the core or publishing your own themes, the guides you need are here.
+If you want to contribute to Home CMS, whether that's working on the core or publishing your own themes, the guides you need are here.
 Before you start, review the [contributing guide](docs/contributing.md) and the [code of conduct](docs/code_of_conduct.md).

   * **[🏗 Local development guide](docs/contributing/local-development.md):** explains how to get set up for contributing to Home CMS